Insights Accounting

 - Can SAIF Zone and Hamriyah employers use the same payroll provider as mainland SMEs?

 - Yes — as long as the provider actually knows the differences.
-SAIF Zone runs its own salary-card scheme through partner banks (usually Sharjah Islamic Bank, Emirates NBD or Mashreq) on a SIF format that isn't quite federal WPS.
+SAIF Zone runs its own salary-card scheme through its partner banks on a SIF format that isn't quite federal WPS.
 Hamriyah does something similar, and Sharjah Publishing City and Shams each have their own employment-services portals.
 So the provider needs to generate the right SIF per zone, submit through the right bank channel, and push status changes — visa renewals, salary changes, terminations — through the correct authority portal.
 A federal-only provider just skips the zone-specific steps, and that's where the compliance gaps open up.

 - What payroll obligations apply to Sharjah Publishing City and Shams creative SMEs?